 For more information about Madame Tussaud’s check out their website here.

-Want to meet Rexy and Dum Dum??
+Want to meet Rexy and Dum Dum from Night at the Museum??
 I bet your kids do!
-Which is why the Natural History Museum is a super fun place to take the kids.
+This is why the and Museum of Natural History is a super fun place to take the kids.
 Not to mention the obvious fact that this museum is also educational.